svenboertjens/sysframe/README.md

 ### Pybytes

 Pybytes is a module that's used for serializing and de-serializing values.
-It aims to keep the byte size smaller and excels at serializing smaller values as well, making it suitable for system development.
+It aims to keep the byte size smaller without sacrificing too much performance, making it suitable for system development.

 It supports the following datatypes: